SBCA Outstanding Dissertation Award

 About the Award

-The range of topics for candidate dissertations cover those of interest to the SBCA, including both theory and application of economic evaluation methods.
-Relevant methods include, but are not limited to:
+The range of topics for candidate dissertations is very broad.
+Essentially, we are looking for dissertations that would interest the Society's members.
+The specific methods include, but are not limited to:

 - Benefit-cost analysis